sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 participant cannot transition forward, and no payouts will be made to the user – even if the payouts have already been scheduled.

-This cookbook guides you in implementing an account deleting feature in the FTW template "Account settings" section.
+This how-to article guides you in implementing an account deleting feature in the FTW template "Account settings" section.
 When the signed-in user navigates to the account deletion page, they need to enter their password to confirm that they do in fact want to delete their account.
 An endpoint in the FTW application's server then gets called, and that endpoint checks whether the user has incomplete transactions.

 Depending on the result the endpoint then either returns the count of incomplete transactions, or deletes the user's account through the